-When we’re taking a turn toward the protest site they asked: “Kahan ja rahe ho?”
+When we were taking a turn toward the protest site they asked: “Kahan ja rahe ho?”
 I still don’t know how to react remembering a journalist who seemed to be asking the right question, whom I gave a “sound bite” ran the video in an extremely different way mocking me as an English-speaking, book-reading and lost person.
-Someone who didn’t know why he’s there at the protest.
+Someone who didn’t know why he was there at the protest.

 The idea of India

 Shaheen Bagh and the Idea of India constantly question what it means to claim your country, belong somewhere and be called an Indian.
 A piece that moved me was “I Found My Country in Shaheen Bagh” by Mustafa Quraishi.
 He writes how internalized this feeling of being an Indian was to him that he rarely paid attention to it, far from thinking that he’ll ever be questioned about it: